Electricity-Aware Bid Format for Coordinated Heat and Electricity Market Clearing

-The simulation of the sequential operation of the heat and electricity systems over 1 year with both mechanisms shows that the proposed electricity-aware bid selection mechanism is able to efficiently anticipate the impact of the commitment decisions of CHPs and HPs on the electricity market.
-As summarized in Table \ref{table:costs2}, the proposed mechanism achieves lower heat, electricity and overall system costs compared to the decoupled approach.
+This second analysis provides further insights into the operation of the heat and electricity systems under the proposed mechanism in a realistic energy system, and the impact on the financial losses of different market participants.
+The simulation of the sequential operation of the heat and electricity systems over 1 year shows that the proposed electricity-aware bid selection mechanism is able to efficiently anticipate the impact of the commitment decisions of CHPs and HPs on the electricity market.
+As summarized in Table \ref{table:costs2}, the proposed mechanism achieves lower heat, electricity, and overall system costs compared to the decoupled one.
 This is achieved by switching off certain CHPs during extended periods of low day-ahead electricity prices and when their bids are invalid.
-For instance, as illustrated in Figure \ref{fig:loss}(a) the bids of CHP6 are rejected by the electricity-aware bid selection mechanism because they are invalid, and CHP5 is used to partially cover this heat production, despite offering more expensive bids.
-While, for a given hour, this rejected bid may be replaced with more expensive bids, over multiple days, this electricity-aware approach yields a more efficient and less expensive commitment and dispatch in the heat system.
+For instance, we compare the heat dispatch of CHP5 and CHP6, which are located in the same electricity market zone but differ in their techno-economic characteristics.
+As illustrated in Fig. \ref{fig:loss}(a) the bids of CHP6 are rejected by the electricity-aware bid selection mechanism because they are invalid, and CHP5 is used to partially cover this heat production, despite offering more expensive bids.
+While, for a given hour, this rejected bid may be replaced with more expensive bids, over multiple days, this electricity-aware approach yields a more cost-effective commitment and dispatch in the heat system.

-Additionally, as the decoupled mechanism fails to anticipate the impact of day-ahead electricity prices on the heat production costs of CHPs and HPs, in the hours where invalid bids are selected, these units suffer large financial losses, as summarized in Table \ref{table:losses2} for each unit.
-As illustrated in Figure \ref{fig:loss}(b) for CHP6, in the days where the electricity-aware bid selection mechanism rejects invalid bids, the decoupled unit commitment incurs large financial losses by selecting these invalid bids.
-These losses are more significant during the winter time due to the higher production level of CHP6 during these days.
+Additionally, as summarized in Table \ref{table:losses2}, the decoupled mechanism is myopic to the impact of day-ahead electricity prices on the heat production costs of CHPs and HPs, leading to large financial losses.
+As seen in Fig. \ref{fig:loss}(b) for CHP6, the electricity-aware mechanism avoids these losses by rejecting invalid bids on high-loss hours.
+We observe that these losses are more pronounced in winter due to the CHP's higher heat output.